ojeks31/alx-low_level_programming/0x02-functions_nested_loops/README.md

 Write a function that checks for lowercase character.
-Write a function that checks for alphabetic character a function that prints the sign of a number.
+Write a function that checks for alphabetic character a function that prints the sign of a number. a function that computes the absolute value of an integer.